Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Conclusions

 \section{Conclusions}

-Economic time series are highly nonstationary and models might be misspecified.
-If nonstationary is not accounted for properly, parameter estimates and, in particular, asymptotic LRV estimates can be largely biased.
+Economic time series often display nonstationary features that are usefully addressed in testing by allowing for some misspecification in standard model formulations.
+If nonstationarity is not accounted for properly, parameter estimates and, in particular, asymptotic LRV estimates can be largely biased.
 We establish results on the low frequency contamination induced by nonstationarity and misspecification for the sample autocovariance and the periodogram under general conditions.
 These estimates can exhibit features akin to long memory when the data are nonstationary short memory.
-We distinguish cases where this contamination only implies a small-sample problem and cases where the problem remains asymptotically.
 We show, using theoretical arguments, that nonparametric smoothing is robust.
-Since the autocovariances and the periodogram are basic elements for HAR inference, our results provide insights on the important debate between consistent versus inconsistent LRV estimation.
-Our results show that existing LRV estimators tend to be inflated when the data are nonstationarity.
-This results in HAR tests that can be undersized and exhibit dramatic power losses or even no power.
+Since the autocovariances and the periodogram are basic elements for HAR inference, our results allow a better understanding of LRV estimation.
+Under the null hypothesis there are larger size distortions than when the data are stationary.
+Under the alternative hypothesis, existing LRV estimators tend to be inflated and HAR tests can exhibit dramatic power losses.
 Long bandwidths/fixed-$b$ HAR tests suffer more from low frequency contamination relative to HAR tests based on HAC estimators, whereas the DK-HAC estimators do not suffer from this problem.

-\subsection{Supplemental Materials}
+\section{Supplemental Materials}

-supplement for online publication {[}cf. \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020_supp}{]} introduces the notion of long memory segmented locally stationary processes and contains the proofs of the results in the paper and additional figures.
+Casini, A., T. Deng and P. Perron (2024): Supplement to ``Theory of low frequency contamination from nonstationarity and misspecification: consequences for HAR inference\textquotedbl , Econometric Theory Supplementary Material.

 {}

 {}